trambakbanerjee/crejm-code/README.md

 ## Description

-There are 5 folders in this repository:
+There are 3 folders in this repository:

 1. data - holds the data files that were used for all the analyses in this paper.
-2. processing - holds R scripts that process the data and generates figures 2, 4 and table 4 in the paper.
-3. selection - R scripts that reproduce results in table 1 and figure 5 in the paper.
-4. prediction - holds R scripts that reproduce table 2 and figures 6,7 and 8 in the paper.
+2. spcov - .
-5. library - holds the main R functions.
+3. library - holds the main R functions.
+Please see

-Please navigate to each of these folders and consult the readme files in there.

-There are three scripts in this folder that do the following:
+Other than these 3 folders, there are xx scripts in this repository.
+We describe them below:

 1. `dataprocessing.R` - use this script to read the raw data files and output `out.RData` which is a list that holds the processed training and prediction data.
 Before running this script, please make sure that the working directory is set to `(your folder structure)/crejm-code/data`.